Udaji Chavan: Battle of Shirol

 Udaji Chavan created trouble in the territory of Shahu as per the instructions of Sambhaji and collected 'Chavan Chauthai'.
-So Shahu sent Shripatrao Pantpratinidhi with heavy artillery to Shirol.
+So Shahu sent Shripatrao Pantpratinidhi to help Gharge-Desai-Deshmukhs with heavy artillery to Shirol.
 Chavan faced Shahu's troops for two and half months and afterwards wrote letter to Sambhaji II and requested him to come with his troops.
 Samhaji came with his troops.
 The battle was fought between Pratinidhi and Udaji Chavan at Shirol.
 At last, Udaji was defeated.
 So they escape to Panhala.
 This battle is known as the 'Battle of Shirol'.

 Attack on Rahimatpur

 Rao Rambha (Rambhaji) Nimbalkar and his son Janoji Nimbalkar attacked on Satara territory.
 At that time Udaji Chavan attacked Rahimatpur in August 1726.
-Shahu ordered his chief Rayaji Jadhav to make a counterattack on Udaji.
+Shahu ordered his chief Rayaji Jadhav and Jigasinghraje Gharge-Desai-Deshmukh to make a counterattack on Udaji.
 But Rambhaji Nimbalkar came with his troops to Udaji's help.
-Rayaji was defeated and was killed in this fight.
+Rayaji and Jigasinghraje was defeated and Rayaji was killed in this fight.